sudh-17/vue-echarts/README.md

 6. For realtime charts, since Vue cannot detect property addition or deletion, we cannot just modify the `chartOption` object.
 However we can do something like this:

         var _this = this;
-        var newChartOption = Object.assign({this.chartOption);
+        // creat a fresh object with properties from the original object var newChartOption = Object.assign({this.chartOption);

-        newChartOption.xAxis[0].data.push(Math.round(_this.chartOption.xAxis[0].data[_this.chartOption.xAxis[0].data.length - 1] + 1));
+        // modify properties of the new object newChartOption.xAxis[0].data.push(Math.round(_this.chartOption.xAxis[0].data[_this.chartOption.xAxis[0].data.length - 1] + 1));
         newChartOption.xAxis[0].data.shift();
         newChartOption.series[0].data.push(Math.round(Math.random() * 100));
         newChartOption.series[0].data.shift();

-        _this.chartOption = newChartOption;
+        // assign the new object to the old object, Vue will detect the change _this.chartOption = newChartOption;

 ## License